Phoenix scorches at 110 for 19th straight day, breaking big U.S. city records in global heat wave

 “I’ve been out here a long time and homeless for about three years,” said Miccichi.
 “When it’s like this, you just have to get into the shade.
 This last week has been the hottest I ever remember.”

-Some 200 cooling and hydration centers have been set up across the metro area to cool residents, but most shut down between 4 p.m. and 7 p.m. due to staffing and funding issues.
+Some 200 cooling and hydration centers have been set up across the metro area, but most shut down between 4 p.m. and 7 p.m. due to staffing and funding issues.

+The entire globe has simmered to record heat both in June and July.
+Nearly every day of this month, the global average temperature has been warmer than the unofficial hottest day recorded before 2023, according to University of Maine's Climate Reanalyzer.
+U.S. weather stations have broken more than 860 heat records in the past seven days, according to NOAA.

+Rome reached an all-time high of 109 (42.9 degrees Celsius), with record heat reported throughout Italy, France, Spain and parts of China.
+Catalonia smashed records reaching 113 (45 Celsius), according to global weather record keeper Maximiliano Herrera.

 “This will likely be one of the most notable periods in our health record in terms of deaths and illness,” said David Hondula, chief heat officer for the city.
 “Our goal is for that not to be the case.”